RickP/applemac/README.md

 # Prerequisites

-    pip install protobuf requests
+    pip3 install protobuf urllib2

 # Usage

-    python applemac.py 00:1C:10:30:97:00 00:1C:10:30:97:AA [...]
+    python3 applemac.py 00:1C:10:30:97:00
-    # These won't work, try real mac addresses.
+    # This won't work, try a real mac address.

-This will give you the location of these access points and of those arround it as a json hash.
+This will give you the location of the access point.